 Comparing my two children (which is the most immediate sample I have) I have observed that my youngest prioritizes adornment more than my oldest.
 But in her habitat—of children’s books and dress-up boxes at friend’s houses—the only example of foot adornment seems to be smaller (plastic, pink, and sparkly) versions of high heels.

-These were bits of holiday wrapping made into "flip-flops" proving that old adage that one person's trash is another person's flip-flops made out of trash.
+These were bits of holiday wrapping made into "flip flops" proving the old adage that one person's trash is another person's flip flops made out of trash.

 These were the crocheted foot jewelry that I ordered from Etsy as a holiday gift only to realize, on December 23rd, that I'd ordered them from Poland (oops), and that it was too late to learn how to crochet foot jewelry.